 5. Article 17: (Mis)understanding the intent of the legislator by Paul Keller

-7. Article 17’s impact on freedom to conduct a business – Part 1 by Julia Reda and Joschka Selinger (Part 2 here)
+7. Article 17’s impact on freedom to conduct a business – Part 1 by Felix Reda and Joschka Selinger (Part 2 here)

-8. Germany attempts to square the circle in its implementation of Article 17 CDSMD – Part 1 by Julia Reda and Joschka Selinger (Part 2 here)
+8. Germany attempts to square the circle in its implementation of Article 17 CDSMD – Part 1 by Felix Reda and Joschka Selinger (Part 2 here)

 9. Article 17: What is it really good for?
-Rewriting the history of the DSM Directive – Part 1 by Julia Reda (Part 2 here)
+Rewriting the history of the DSM Directive – Part 1 by Felix Reda (Part 2 here)